ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {PANEL: Creating Custom Analyzers}

 You can write your own custom analyzers as a `.cs` file.
-Custom analyzers can either belong to a specific database, or to the server as a whole.:
+Custom analyzers can be defined as:

 * **Database Custom Analyzers** - can only be used by the indexes of the database where they are defined.
 * **Server-Wide Custom Analyzers** - can be used by indexes on all databases on all servers in the cluster.